Swan Lane Mills

-Swan Lane Mills is a former cotton mill complex in Bolton, Greater Manchester.
+Swan Lane Mills is a former cotton mill complex in Bolton, Greater Manchester, England.
 All three mills are Grade II* listed buildings.

 The mills were designed by Stott and Sons of Oldham.
 When completed, the double mill (Nos.
 1 and 2) was the largest spinning mill in the world.
 It was granted Grade II* listed status on 26 April 1974.
 Number 3 Mill was separately listed as Grade II* on the same day.

 History

 Swan Lane Mills are typical of the final phase of cotton mill construction in Lancashire, of vast size and decorated with flamboyant terracotta embellishments reflecting the industry's prominence and prosperity.
 The mill was planned as a double mill with a central boiler house and built in two phases.
 Swan Lane Number 1 Mill was built in 1902, and Number 2 Mill three years later.
 The double mill was built to contain 210,000 mule spindles.
 Number 3 Mill was built in 1915 and housed 120,000 mule spindles.
 Number 1 Mill spun fine counts using Sea Island Cotton and Number 2 Mill concentrated on medium counts using Egyptian cotton.The mill also had 250 carding and 200 drawing and roving frames.